octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 More details in [chapter Rewards and Fees]

 #### Rolls selection
 At each cycle, a random seed is created.
 This seed is used to produce baking rights (i.e. a list of priorities as mentioned above) based on a snapshot of existing rolls 2 cycles ago.

+More details in [chapter Baking].

-##### The snapshot
+##### The Roll snapshot
-Snapshots of owned rolls are done regularly.
+Snapshots of owned rolls are done regularly (Every 256 blocks).
 These snapshots of rolls define who can bake.
 The order of baking is then defined by assigning priorities to each roll.
 The ordering is done using a pseudo-random number generator based on a seed.

 ##### The seed
 The seed is created by requesting from all roll owners a secret number.
 All secret numbers are gathered and used to create a hash that will be used as the _random seed_.
 Since the last owner to reveal its secret number already knows the other's secret numbers a 2-phase process "Commit & Reveal" construction has been put in place.
 More details about the selection of the baker are available in the [Baking module]